 As data security continues to evolve, so does criminal behavior.
 Hackers are looking for different vulnerabilities in systems in order to attack them where they’re weakest.
-In light of the recent #WannaCry ransomware cyberattack, we’ve put together this quick guide on how to safeguard your point of sale system from any potential data thieves.

-Let’s first start with making sure you’re PCI compliant.
+Let’s first make sure you’re PCI compliant.

-What is PCI compliance?
+What is PCI Compliance?

 - The installation and maintenance of a firewall.